Air Mattress Alternatives

 Pros:

-• Lightweight and usually come with a carry bag
+• Lightweight and often include a carry bag for added convenience

 Cons: